Madhumitha2k05/EV_Vehicle_Charge_Demand/README.md

 - Performed outlier removal for better model accuracy.
 - Tried different features and compared model performances.
 - Improved data visualizations for better insights.

+9. Deployment

+The final model was deployed, allowing users to input new data (like fuel prices and year) and get predicted EV adoption numbers.

+10. Project Output

+- Forecasted electric vehicle adoption trends over time.
+- Visualized county-wise and time-based adoption patterns.
+- Model performance was evaluated using:
+  - Mean Absolute Error (MAE)
+  - Mean Squared Error (MSE)
+  - R² Score
+- Best performing model: *Random Forest Regression*

+12. Future Scope

+Integrate external factors like weather, income levels, and charging station count.

+Try deep learning models such as LSTM for time-series forecasting.

+Build a dashboard for real-time EV demand monitoring.

+Extend the project to other regions or countries.

+13. How This Project Helps

+Assists policymakers and urban planners in forecasting EV infrastructure demand.

+Helps automotive industries align production with market needs.

+Supports sustainable transportation initiatives using data-driven decisions.